 The Soweto tour is what we like to call Soweto On and Off the Beaten Track.
-You will visit the Walter Sisulu Square of Dedication, the Soweto Theatre and Vilakazi Street, but you will also catch a glimpse of some lesser known places (such as the Bara taxi rank and the Soweto Theatre) and get a taste of a day in the life of a Sowetan.
+You will visit Regina Mundi Catholic church and the well-known Vilakazi Street, but you will also catch a glimpse of some lesser known places (such as the Bara taxi rank and the Soweto Theatre) and get a taste of a day in the life of a Sowetan.

-Discover Jo’burg’s mining past, with a combination of history, trivia and public art – plus stops for coffee and a refreshing ale.
+Discover Johannesburg’s mining past, with a combination of history, trivia and public art – plus stops for coffee and a mocktail.
 Highlights include the pedestrianised mining walk, the Rand Club, Gandhi Square and the Thunder Walker Arcade at Somerset House.

 A Walk in the Wilds

 1 hr 45 mins – Free of charge